hypo69/hypo/docs/gemini/out/ru/explainer/src/webdriver/_examples/_example_executor.md

 **Relationship to other parts of the project:**

 The code relies heavily on `src.settings` to obtain the `chrome_driver_path`.  `src.webdriver.executor` is a critical part of the project responsible for managing WebDriver operations.
-Error handling through custom exceptions in `src.logger.exceptions` demonstrates a well-organized exception management system.
+Error handling through custom exceptions in `src.logger.exceptions` demonStartes a well-organized exception management system.
 This implies a clear structure within the project for handling specific driver actions, settings management, and robust error handling.